EttusResearch/uhd/CODING.md

 * Remember that we ship git repositories, not just code.
 This means every commit is part of our product and should be treated as such.

+## FPGA Guidelines

+FPGA guidelines are stored in a separate file.
+See CODING.md in the FPGA repository.